 6. Take care of your teeth

 Diabetes may leave you prone to gum infections.
-Brush your teeth at least twice a day, floss your teeth once a day and schedule dental exams at least twice a year.
+Brush your teeth at least twice a day with a fluoride toothpaste, floss your teeth once a day and schedule dental exams at least twice a year.
 Call your dentist if your gums bleed or look red or swollen.

 7. Pay attention to your feet